baichuns/baichuns.github.io/_posts/2024-12-13-similarity-mapping.md

 ![PUL standard classifier](gif/pul2.png)

-# Results
+# Example

-Here, we demonstrate the application of this algorithm to synthetic data using three toy datasets from scikit-learn.
+Here, I demonstrate the application of this algorithm to synthetic data using toy datasets from scikit-learn.
 These datasets are used to compare the performance of different clustering algorithms.

 ![toy datasets](gif/pul3.png)